MaxHillebrand/LightningMultiSig/README.md

 The paper is written in an open source process, and published under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by/4.0/legalcode).
 If you'd like to contribute to the research and writing, please submit an issue, fork the repository, commit the changes on your own branch, and issue a pull request when you're satisfied with your work.
 Thank you for your support!

+## Possible Approaches

+I have no clue how to do this.
+As far as I know, there is no proposal or implementation in existense yet.
+However, there are several approaches that might lead to the desired outcome and evolve into a suitable solution.
+All this is very much subject to change, new approaches will be discovered, and wrong ideas discarted.
+See the [Research file](/Research.asciidoc) for prerequisite work.

+* M-of-n key aggregation ontop of a regular 2-of-2 lightning payment channel
+* Commitment transaction redeem script `m-of-n + 1`
+* M-of-n access rights to node with 2-of-2 payment channels via macaroons, RPC, ...
+* Hindering the pre image of a 2-of-2 payment channel route with a m-of-n unlock script

 ## ToDo

 This thesis is in the early stages of research and writing, there are many topics that require further insight and clear explanation.
 Here is a list of rough ToDo's and the process plus notes to them.